sarayusreeyadavpadala/FEDO-CNN/README.md

-# Project's Progress
+# Project Development Update

 _Project Overview_

 This project aims to develop and optimize an AI model to automatically identify and extract key features from high-resolution drone orthophotos.
 The main features to be identified include building footprints, road networks, waterbodies, etc. The orthophotos used are part of the SVAMITVA Scheme, with labeled vector data provided for 10 villages.

-_Project Implementation_
+_Dataset Preparation_

-We identified the dataset containing raster data (orthophotos- in .ecw file format) and vector data (labeled data- in .gdb file format).
-Using QGIS software, we've loaded the dataset of Chattisgarh.
+We identified datasets containing raster data (orthophotos in .ecw format) and vector data (labeled data in .gdb format) for 10 villages across different states.
+These datasets, which include detailed aerial imagery and labeled geographic features, are critical for mapping land features like buildings, roads, waterbodies, etc. Using QGIS software, we successfully loaded the dataset for Chhattisgarh, allowing us to visualize and process the orthophotos and vector data for further analysis.
+Here's our work:

 ![Screenshot (366)](https://github.com/user-attachments/assets/52394642-7100-4b61-9e88-cab108815bdc)